^

 • Blood systems: pancytopenia, macrocytic anemia.

-• Endocrine system: growth retardation, sexual development disorder, hypoglycemia, sugar and diabetes insipidus, hypothalamic-pituitary gland syndrome with thyroid deficiency, thyroid dysfunction, hypothyroidism, hyperparathyroidism, hyperaldosteronism.
+• Endocrine system: growth retardation, impaired sexual development, hypoglycemia, diabetes mellitus and diabetes insipidus, hypothalamic-pituitary syndrome with STH deficiency, thyroid dysfunction, hypothyroidism, hyperparathyroidism, hyperaldosteronism.

 Thus, in mitochondrial pathology, a large number of organs and systems are involved in the pathological process.
-Experience shows that among the clinical symptoms of greatest importance are poor tolerance of muscular load, violation of eye movement (ptosis, ophthalmoplegia), cardiomyopathy, stroke-like attacks, retinitis pigmentosa.
+Experience shows that among the clinical symptoms, the most important are poor tolerance of muscle load, impaired eye movement (ptosis, ophthalmoplegia), cardiomyopathy, stroke-like attacks, and retinitis pigmentosa.
 The appearance of these signs requires an in-depth examination using laboratory methods to exclude mitochondrial pathology.

 You are reporting a typo in the following text: